 My three-year old could not keep his hands out of the mixing bowl of icing.
 He is a sweet eater too!
 I caught him red-handed!
+Our boys especially liked helping to make Conversation Hearts Chocolate Brownies which is another good Valentine’s Day recipe.
+They love licking the chocolate from the bowl.

 The cake is really flavorful, a little moist, and dense.
 I love that the edges are a little crusty.
 The almond butter cream frosting is a perfect accompaniment to this flavorful pound cake but tastes great even without the icing.